ComputationalBiomechanicsLab/rmr-solver/README.md

 The material is organized as follows:
 - `Code` contains the scripts used for general data (pre)processing (`Data Processing`) and for running the RMR solver simulations as well as CMC (`Compute Muscle Activity`)
 - `OpenSim Models` stores the biomechanical models that are considered;
-- `ExperimentalData` stores the dataset considered in the paper (marker data and filtered EMG values)
+- `ExperimentalData` will store the dataset considered in the paper (marker data and filtered EMG values), freely obtainable as described above;
 - `Results` stores our results, supporting the reproducibility of our findings.

 Each of the folders also have a more specific `README`.